-Peter Stevenson is a storyteller, children's writer, book illustrator, folklorist, purveyor of Magical Lantern Shows, concertina and banjo player, organiser of the annual 3 day Aberystwyth Storytelling Festival and Y Mabinogi Project in collaboration with Aberystwyth Arts Centre, and runs Stories by Gaslight, a storytelling club that encourages collaborations with visual artists, musicians, dancers, puppeteers.
-He has illustrated, compiled and written many children's books, travelled the country with storytelling shows for adults that use hundreds of projected illustrations and live music, has just finished collecting and writing The Ceredigion Folk Tales for the History Press, and tramps the roads with mud on his boots and his head in the clouds.
+Peter Stevenson is a storyteller, children's writer, book illustrator, folklorist, film maker, crankie maker, purveyor of Magical Lantern Shows, concertina and banjo player, organiser of the annual 3 day Aberystwyth Storytelling Festival and Y Mabinogi Project in collaboration with Aberystwyth Arts Centre, and runs [email protected], a storytelling club that encourages collaborations with visual artists, musicians, dancers, puppeteers.
+He has illustrated, compiled and written many children's books, travelled the country with storytelling shows for adults that use hundreds of projected illustrations, crankies, and live music, has written two books for the History Press, Ceredigion Folk Tales and Welsh Folk Tales, and tramps the roads with mud on his boots and his head in the clouds.

 Peter is an associate partner with Aberystwyth Arts Centre.